astropy/halotools/docs/sim_analysis/overview.rst

 Overview of simulation analysis tools
 ****************************************

-We now describe the functionality of Halotools related to the study of pure halo-level trends, in the absence of any galaxy evolution model ansatz.
+Halotools can be used to study the assembly history and environmental trends of dark matter halos.

+.. _cat_manage:

 Catalog management
 --------------------

-Halotools provides bookeeping tools to keep track of a potentially large amount of simulated data.
+Halotools provides bookeeping tools to keep track of a potentially large amount of simulated data, and also your various reductions of that data.

 	>>> from  halotools import catalog_manager as catman
 	>>> print(catalog_manager.available_simulations)